plal99/Google-Meet-Bot/README.md

 - Notify you when classes are about to end

 ## How it works
-## Database
+### Database
 I used sqlite for making a database.
 There are mainly 3 sets of tables.
-- sub : This contains all the subjects and their corresponding permanent links
+- **_sub_** : This contains all the subjects and their corresponding permanent links
-- monday, tuesday, wednesday, thursday, friday: These are permanent timetables each having their corresponding days classes
+- **_monday, tuesday, wednesday, thursday, friday_**: These are permanent timetables each having their corresponding days classes
-- mondayTemp, tuesdayTemp, wednesdayTemp, thursdayTemp, fridayTemp: These are temporary timetables each having their corresponding days classes.
+- **_mondayTemp, tuesdayTemp, wednesdayTemp, thursdayTemp, fridayTemp_**: These are temporary timetables each having their corresponding days classes.
 If timetable is modified, it is being written here.
 We overite this temp timetable each time we run the code.

 ### Joining
 I used selenium library for automating the joining and leaving part.
 It logs in to google and then redirects to your google meet link stored in the database.
 It waits till someone is in the meeting and joins only when a threshold number of people are present.